 Groups of photos sent in Messages now appear as a glanceable collage or a swipeable stack, depending on how many have been sent.
 It is also now possible to find images shared through Messages using a contact name.

-Messages also gain some regional improvements in iOS 15, such as unwanted SMS filtering in Brazil and notification options in India and China, allowing users to turn off notifications for types of messages they choose.
+Messages also gain some regional improvements in iOS 15, such as unwanted SMS filtering in Brazil and notification options in India and China, allowing users to turn off notifications for the types of messages they choose.

 iOS 15 offers the most robust security features.
 All speech recognition is handled on-device by default, including Siri queries.
 Mail Privacy Protection keeps senders from seeing if you’ve opened an email and also prevents them from grabbing your IP address.